getsentry/sentry-docs/src/ip-ranges.md

 ---

 {% capture __alert_content -%}
 The contents of this page only apply to Sentry's SaaS product.
-It **does not** apply to On-Premise or Single Tenant.
+It **does not** apply to Self-hosted or Single Tenant.
 {%- endcapture -%}
 {%- include components/alert.html
     title="Note"